ada-sk/ArchInstallMBP/README.md

 | install.sh | Install | Basic Configuration and Bootup setup |
 | post_install.sh | Post Install | Starting Services for day and patching |
 | gnome.sh | Desktop Environment | Setting up Gnome DE - Development |

+## Other
+Also included is [gpu-switch](https://github.com/0xbb/gpu-switch), a utility to switch between iGPU and dGPU.
+This requires a grub patch that has yet to be fully added here.

 https://bugzilla.kernel.org/show_bug.cgi?id=193121